-Pros: sturdy, offers multiple ways of attaching items to its surface (magnets, adhesive strips, Velcro® strips)
+- Pros: sturdy, offers multiple ways of attaching items to its surface (magnets, adhesive strips, Velcro® strips)

-Cons: typically don’t come with a handle, making pushing/maneuvering slightly difficult
+- Cons: typically don’t come with a handle, making pushing/maneuvering slightly difficult

-Carts come in various heights and amounts of tiers.
+Carts come in various heights and tiers.
 Depending on the materials you’ll need to bring with you, it’s helpful to know how tall or narrow a tier you can get by on.
 For me personally, I needed a multi-tiered cart that could hold an average alto xylophone, which is the largest instrument I’d need to place on my cart.
 The cart I use now can hold two alto xylophones side by side on a single tier.

 If a cart with fixed tiers isn’t working for you, then consider ordering one with adjustable height shelving, an option I had no clue about in my early cart teaching days!

 Based on your personal and instructional preferences, you may want to consider what I call the “extras” of a cart.
 These can include: